 So go, get out, and enjoy Curacao and its fun walking tour!

 In case you need a downloadable map of Willemstad, use this one.

 Enjoy ~ Dana XO

-Dana Vento is an award-winning travel writer, who loves cruising to destinations, traveling to fabulous countries, and really spending time to learn the area.
+Dana Vento is an award-winning travel writer who loves cruising to destinations, traveling to fabulous countries, and spending time learning the area.
 Dana writes about places she has personally experienced or does not appear on her website.